Skip to main content

 Before assuming leadership of CICD, Casey was assistant vice president/outreach executive in the Bank’s department of Public Affairs, and the leader of our Helena Branch.

 Casey received degrees from Dartmouth College and Harvard University and an MBA from the University of Colorado-Denver.
-He serves as the chair of the board of regents of the Montana University System.
+He serves on the Montana Board of Regents of Higher Education (past chair).

 Casey is the 2021 recipient of the Janet L. Yellen Award for Excellence in Community Development and a 2022 recipient of the Honorary Leadership Award from the Native American Finance Officers Association.